AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 - Fully integrated with the stock input system.
 The mod will not override or break your current setup.
 - Edit your control setup at any time during flight, no need to go back to the main menu to change bindings.
-- Support for the Xbox 360 controller (and PS3 controller using MotionJoy) input through the XInput wrapper.
-A default preset is also available.
+- Support for the Xbox 360 controller (and PS3 controller using MotionJoy) through the XInput wrapper.
+A built-in example preset is available.
 - Supports all other controller types through the SDL wrapper.
 - Unlimited number of controller buttons and axes
 - Full mouse & keyboard support